Non-extensive NJL model study of QCD phase structure with chiral imbalance and strong magnetic fields: NUMERICAL RESULTS

-Figure \ref{fig:2} illustrates the variation of the pseudocritical temperature $T_\textrm{pc}$ with the magnetic field $eB$ under two different prescriptions for the chiral chemical potential: fixed $\mu_{5} = 0.1~\textrm{GeV}$ and field-dependent $\mu_{5}=0.5\sqrt{eB}$ for several values of the Tsallis parameter $q$.
-The pseudocritical temperature is determined from the peak in the derivative of the dynamical quark mass with respect to temperature.
-Key observations include: Near-equilibrium case ($q\approx1 $), as shown in Fig.\ref{fig:2}(a), for fixed $\mu_{5} = 0.1~\textrm{GeV}$, $T_\textrm{pc} $ increases with $eB$, indicating magnetic catalysis (MC).
-In contrast, when $\mu_{5}$ scales as $0.5\sqrt{eB}$, $T_\textrm{pc}$ decreases with increasing $eB$, demonstrating inverse magnetic catalysis (IMC).
-This transition from MC to IMC is consistent with earlier results under Boltzmann statistics.
-Non-equilibrium cases ($q > 1$), from Fig.\ref{fig:2}(b), a non-monotonic behavior emerges in the weak-field region.
-For fixed $\mu_{5}=0.1~\textrm{GeV}$, $T_\textrm{pc}$ initially decreases with $eB$ (IMC-like behavior) and then increases at higher fields (MC-like behavior).
-When $\mu_{5}=0.5\sqrt{eB}$, $T_\textrm{pc}$ decreases monotonically with $eB$, with a more pronounced reduction at smaller fields.
-These results highlight that larger $q$ enhances non-monotonicity and amplifies nonequilibrium magnetic response, reflecting the intrinsic non-extensive character of the Tsallis framework.
+Fig.~\ref{fig:3} highlights the variation of the critical temperature \(T_c\) with the magnetic field $eB$ under two different chiral chemical potential conditions: a fixed $\mu_{5} = 0.1~\textrm{GeV}$ and a magnetic-field-dependent form $\mu_{5}=0.5\sqrt{eB}$.
+In the near-equilibrium scenario ($q\approx1 $), the results from Tsallis statistics resemble those of conventional Fermi statistics ~\cite{rr57}: as shown in Fig.~\ref{fig:3}(a), for fixed $\mu_{5} = 0.1~\textrm{GeV}$ , $T_{c} $ increases with $eB$, exhibiting an effect analogous to magnetic catalysis (MC).
+In contrast, when $\mu_5$ takes the magnetic-field-dependent form $\mu_{5}=0.5\sqrt{eB}$ , $T_{c} $ decreases with increasing $eB$, displaying characteristics analogous to inverse magnetic catalysis (IMC).
+Under non-equilibrium conditions ($q > 1 $): Fig.~\ref{fig:3}(b) reveals non-monotonic behavior in the weak magnetic field region.
+For the case with fixed $\mu_{5} = 0.1~\textrm{GeV}$, $T_{c} $ first decreases with $eB$ and then rises as the magnetic field strengthens further.
+For the case with $\mu_{5}=0.5\sqrt{eB}$, \(T_c\) decreases monotonically with $eB$, and the decline is more pronounced in weaker magnetic fields.

-As illustrated in Fig.\ref{fig:3}, the pseudocritical temperature $T_\textrm{pc} $ decreases monotonically with increasing $q $, regardless of the values of $\mu_{5}$ or $eB$.
-This suppression becomes more pronounced at higher chiral chemical potentials.
-The systematic reduction in $T_\textrm{pc} $ reaching up to approximately $\text{12\%}$ as $q $ increases to 1.25 indicates that stronger non-extensive deviations from equilibrium facilitate chiral symmetry restoration at significantly lower temperatures \cite{rr56,rr57}.
-Furthermore, a larger chiral imbalance (e.g. $\mu_{5} = 0.2~\textrm{GeV}$) substantially enhances this suppression effect.
-These results underscore that short-timescale non-equilibrium dynamics ($q > 1 $), typical in heavy-ion collisions, can markedly lower the phase transition temperature of the quark-gluon plasma, thereby offering a theoretical foundation for interpreting relevant experimental observations.